salif/linkita/README.md

 [changelog/linkita.md](https://codeberg.org/salif/linkita/src/branch/linkita/changelog/linkita.md) file.
 Otherwise, find the changelog file for your version in the `changelog` directory.

-If you switch to newer version, there may be breaking changes that require manual involvement.
+If you switch to a newer version, there may be breaking changes that require manual involvement.

 ## Usage